matt-harvey/tabulo/README.md

   underlying cell values.
 * The header row can be [repeated](#repeating-headers) at arbitrary intervals.
 * Newlines within cell content are correctly handled.
-* Multibyte characters are correctly handled.
+* Multibyte Unicode characters are correctly handled.
-* Apply [colours](#colours-and-styling) and other styling to table content without breaking the table.
+* Apply [colours](#colours-and-styling) and other styling to table content and borders, without breaking the table.
 * Easily [transpose](#transposition) the table, so that rows are swapped with columns.
-* [Customize](#additional-configuration-options) border and divider characters.
+* Choose from multiple [border configurations](#borders), including Markdown, "ASCII", and smoothly joined Unicode border characters.
 * Use a [DRY initialization interface](#configuring-columns): by being "column based", it is designed to spare the developer the burden of syncing the ordering within the header row with that of the body rows.